For those of you following along in this tale, here’s where we last let off:

 It takes anywhere from 30 to 45 minutes to complete this post-injury practice routine for guitar.
 The key is not to rush it or “force” it, but to focus on executing each movement slowly and cleanly, letting every note and fingering ring clearly.
 Speed is of no concern right now.

 And that’s it.
 How rapidly I’m able to progress from this remains to be seen.
-Once I do, I will work on whipping up another practice schedule that is more suited for thorough fundamentals and fingering & picking technique on the instrument.
+Once I do, I will work on whipping up another practice schedule that is more suited for thorough fundamentals and fingering & picking techniques on the instrument.

 At this moment, it is also how much “muscle memory” I’m able to retain from years past, or if bouncing back from a hand injury is truly a case of starting over from scratch.